A 1960s room goes bad when everything shouts.

 Furniture Should Sit Low, Not Small

-The mistake is filling the room with small retro pieces that all have the same tapered-leg silhouette.
-One sofa, one chair, one credenza, and one good lamp can say more than eight little mid-century pieces fighting each other.
+1960s living room furniture often sits lower than traditional furniture, but low is not the same as tiny.
+A good room usually has broad, grounded pieces — a low sofa, a lounge chair, a wood coffee table, a long credenza, simple side tables on clean legs.
+The mistake is filling the room with small retro pieces that all share the same tapered-leg silhouette.
+One sofa, one chair, one credenza, and one good lamp say more than eight little mid-century things elbowing each other.

 1960s Living Room Decor Starts With the Conversation Area

-The best rooms from the decade usually make a conversation area first.
-Sofa, chairs, table, lamp, fireplace, window, and art all work together.
-The TV can exist, but it should not control every wall unless that is how the household really lives.
+A 1960s living room should not be arranged only around the TV.
+The best rooms from the decade build a conversation area first — sofa, chairs, table, lamp, fireplace, window, and art working together.
+The TV can be there; it just should not own every wall unless that is genuinely how the household lives.

-Start with the largest fixed feature.
-In many houses that is the fireplace, a broad window, built-ins, or a long uninterrupted wall.
-Then place the sofa so the room has a clear sitting zone.
-A walkway should usually stay around 30 to 36 inches where people pass through the room.
+Start from the largest fixed feature, which is usually the fireplace, a broad window, the built-ins, or one long uninterrupted wall, and place the sofa so the room has a clear sitting zone.
+Keep the walkway through the room around 30 to 36 inches.
+That one measurement quietly decides everything: if a coffee table, lounge chair, or media cabinet blocks the route, the room can photograph beautifully and fail every night of the week.

 - A strong sofa color with quieter walls and wood furniture.